-- (i) A school district. - (ii) A Head Start program. - (iii) A nursery school licensed under the Private Academic Schools Act (24 P.S. §§ 6701-6721). - (iv) A regulated child day care center or a group day care home that is designated a STAR 3, or higher under the Keystone STARS quality rating system established by the Department of Public Welfare, as of the beginning of the 2009-2010 program year. - (v) A third party entity that will carry out fiduciary and other lead agency responsibilities for entities eligible to operate program classrooms.
+(i) A school district.

+(ii) A Head Start program.

+(iii) A nursery school licensed under the Private Academic Schools Act (24 P.S. §§ 6701-6721).

+(iv) A regulated child day care center or a group day care home that is designated a STAR 3, or higher under the Keystone STARS quality rating system established by the Department of Public Welfare, as of the beginning of the 2009-2010 program year.

+(v) A third party entity that will carry out fiduciary and other lead agency responsibilities for entities eligible to operate program classrooms.

 Eligible provider-An eligible provider as defined in section 1511-D of the act (24 P.S. § 15-1511-D).
 A child day care center or group day care home must have been designated a STAR 3, or higher under the Keystone STARS quality rating system established by the Department of Public Welfare as of the beginning of the 2009-2010 program year.
 Eligible student-An eligible student as defined in the section 1511-D of the act.
 Grant-An award of funds by the Department for the purposes of carrying out the Program.
-Identified developmental delay or disability-As used in this chapter, a child who has a written Individualized Education Program under Chapter 14 (relating to special education services and programs) and the Federal Individuals with Disabilities Education application for funding and will undertake reporting, record-keeping, compliance and fiduciary responsibilities for the members of a partnership under the grant.
+Identified developmental delay or disability-As used in this chapter, a child who has a written Individualized Education Program under Chapter 14 (relating to special education services and programs) and the Federal Individuals with Disabilities Education Improvement Act (20 U.S.C.A. §§ 1400-1419).
+Lead agency-An entity that submits an application for funding and will undertake reporting, record-keeping, compliance and fiduciary responsibilities for the members of a partnership under the grant.